-4.1 C

 Nobelium is an element named in his honor due to Alfred Nobel’s significant contributions to science and his legacy.
 It is a synthetic element with the atomic number 102, and it was first synthesized in the 1950s by a team of scientists.

 Alfred Nobel’s legacy is perhaps best embodied in the Nobel Prizes, established through his last will in 1895.
 He dedicated the majority of his fortune to creating these awards, which recognize outstanding contributions in the fields of Physics, Chemistry, Medicine, Literature, and Peace.
-The first Nobel Prizes were awarded in 1901, and they have since become one of the most prestigious honors worldwide.
+In 1901, the Nobel committee awarded the first Nobel Prizes, and these awards have since become one of the most prestigious honors worldwide.

-The renowned Nobel Prize ceremonies draw global attention to Stockholm’s commitment to innovation and excellence as they are held annually in the city (with the Peace Prize awarded in Oslo).
-As a visitor, you can explore the Nobel Museum in Stockholm’s charming Old Town (Gamla Stan), where you can learn more about Nobel’s life, his inventions, and the history of the Nobel Prizes.
+The renowned Nobel Prize ceremonies, held annually in Stockholm (with the Peace Prize awarded in Oslo), draw global attention to the city’s commitment to innovation and excellence.
+As a visitor, you can explore the Nobel Prize Museum in Stockholm’s charming Old Town (Gamla Stan).
+There, you can learn more about Nobel’s life, his inventions, and the history of the Nobel Prizes.

 Stockholm offers numerous opportunities for tourists to trace the legacy of Alfred Nobel.
 The city is home to the Nobel Museum, where you can delve into the history of the Nobel Prizes and view exhibits on past laureates.
 Additionally, the annual Nobel Prize ceremonies are a grand affair, held at the Stockholm Concert Hall and followed by a lavish banquet at the Stockholm City Hall.